Our top things to do in Kep and Kampot guide shows you the best of these two towns in Southern Cambodia.

 - It is better to use a pestle and mortar on Kampot Pepper than a pepper grinder

 - The Cambodia fish/chicken dish – Amok – is best with white pepper as it brings out the flavours

 - You can infuse Gin with peppercorns – add 25 – 30 red peppercorns to a bottle of Gin and leave for 2 weeks.
-You can re-use the peppercorns in a 2nd bottle of Gin but leave them for 3 weeks
+You can re-use the peppercorns in the 2nd bottle of Gin but leave them for 3 weeks

 - Long Pepper aka Pipali which is now available in Harrods grows in Kampot.
 To make Pipali Tea you use 8 pieces per pot or 2 pieces in a mug or cup.
-It is good for liver, weight loss and for a detox.
+It is good for the liver, weight loss and for detox.